Now operating in Colorado, Arizona, Texas, Oregon, and Michigan

 In recent years, reverse mortgages have exploded in popularity among American seniors.
 Since the program began in 1989, over 1 million reverse mortgage loans have been originated.
 In 2021 alone, over 130,000 seniors took out a reverse mortgage.

 But what exactly are reverse mortgage companies, and is it right for you?
 Everything in this comprehensive guide will leave you with nothing but a reverse mortgage explained.
 We’ll separate fact from fiction regarding common reverse mortgage rates myth.
-You’ll learn how they work, their benefits and drawbacks, who they are best suited for, alternatives you may want to consider, and if a reverse mortgage could help you purchase a new home.
+You’ll learn how they work, their benefits and drawbacks, who they are best suits for, alternatives you may want to consider, and if a reverse mortgage could help you purchase a new home.

 Common Misconceptions